jpjpjp/bot-test-framework-example/README.md

 The easiest way to understand the test cases is to load them into Postman.
 If you don't have or don't like Postman you can likely follow along with the test cases in JSON format as well, but you will need to build your own framework for sending the requests and evaluating the responses.

-Load the provided test cases and postman environment into your Postman instance by choosing Import from the File Menu and import the two JSON files.
+Load the provided test cases and postman environment into your Postman instance by choosing Import from the File Menu and import the two files [test-cases/SparkBotStarterTests.postman_collection.json](test-cases/SparkBotStarterTests.postman_collection.json), and [test-cases/spark_emulator.postman_environment.json](test-cases/spark_emulator.postman_environment.json).
 One file will create a collection called SparkBotStarter Tests.
 We'll look at that in detail in a moment.
 The other creates an environment called spark_emulator.
 Let's look at the environment that we have defined:

 - API_URL -- the url where the spark emulator is running, ie http://localhost:3210
 - SPARK_TOKEN -- a token specified in tokens.json for the spark emulator